See Press Release

 Dub Taylor, Director of SECO said, "Public entities want low cost power and predicable long term pricing.
 Like many large corporations and businesses, they are expressing an increased desire to tap Texas' abundant renewable energy resources.
 We believe that the Texas Power Pool will continue to grow and drive down prices for everyone in the pool."

-Mike Bendewald, COO for Texas Energy Aggregation, says "An unusual benefit of this contract is it can immediately provide sustainability benefits and begins delivering financial benefits on the customer's next retail power contract, even if those contracts extend years into the future.
+Mike Bendewald, COO for Texas Energy Aggregation, says "An unusual benefit of this contract is it can immediately provide sustainability benefits and begins delivering financial benefits on the customer's next retail power contract, even if the current contract extends years into the future.
 We anticipate that soon, more public customers nationally will demand similarly de-risked renewable purchase agreements."

 Responses to the RFP for wholesale renewable power are due by late April.
 TEA anticipates more Letters of Interest before April.
 As milestones are achieved for additional megawatts, pricing will be further discounted for all members.